 You know those times when you open your mouth and…the worst possible thing just seems to fall out, as if on its own.
 I know I’ve had this happen.
 A few times.
 Usually during fights with my mother.
 And I hear about it for the rest of my natural life.
 Ha!
 Well, in addition to this happening a lot to me, I’ve noticed that it happens quite a bit with fictional characters.
-A lot of big events in manuscripts I’ve seen seem to spin on characters blurting.
+A lot of big events in manuscripts I’ve seen seem to spin on characters blurting in dialogue.
 The big secret.
 That they love the guy.
 That they’re not who they say they are.

 I understand the urge to throw one’s arms up and hinge an important scene on a blurt.
 It’s easy.
 Your character would never do something so silly until, she just does it!
 You know how that goes, Reader.
 Sometimes ya just run your mouth!
 But here lies the problem.
 It’s careless and unintentional and often feels like a cheat.
 Especially if blurting is out of character for your blurter (new word).
 It tells me that the writer needed certain information to emerge but didn’t know how to go about it.
 This technique is especially disappointing when the character has, elsewhere, been in control of themselves with interiority and being present and vulnerable with the reader.
 A blurt under those circumstances just feels wrong and a little too convenient.